SuheyrM/eks-gitops/README.md

 ## EKS-GitOpa

-This repository contains Kubernetes manifests managed by ArgoCD to deploy applications into a private EKS cluster.
+This repository contains Kubernetes manifests managed by ArgoCD to deploy applications into a private EKS cluster.It serves as the source of truth for all workloads deployed via GitOps.

+## Infrastructure
-It serves as the source of truth for all workloads deployed via GitOps.
-GitOps repository is used alongside the infrastructure repository:
+This GitOps repository is used alongside the infrastructure repository:

 👉 https://github.com/SuheyrM/Production-Grade-Private-EKS-Cluster-with-OpenVPN-Prometheus-Grafana

-This project follows a real-world separation of concerns by isolating infrastructure provisioning and application deployment into separate repositories using GitOps principles.

 The infrastructure repo provisions:
 - EKS cluster
 - Networking
 - OpenVPN access
 - Monitoring stack

+This project follows a real-world separation of concerns by isolating infrastructure provisioning and application deployment into separate repositories using GitOps principles.

 ## Repository Relationship
 ```